pds-data-dictionaries/ldd-template/docs/source/user/user-guide.md

 name)?
 How often is it updated?
 To whom should questions about it be directed?
 (Give an email address or link to a page with contact information.)*

-# How to Include the {name} Local Data Dictionary in a PDS4 Label

-*Briefly explain the form that a discipline dictionary
-takes: the input ingest file, the output schema, Schematron, and other files, which ones are necessary and which ones may be ignored.*

-*Give the URL at PDS where the dictionary files may be downloaded.*

-*Give (and explain) a label snippet showing the beginning lines of a label to demonstrate the use of the dictionary schema and schematron in the xml prolog and the root tag (preferably Product_Observational).*

-*Give (and explain) a label snippet showing the location of the classes and attributes in the label; i.e., inside the Discipline_Area tag.
-Collapse the lower level classes if needed for brevity.*

-*In general, for label snippets use a fixed-width font and consistent indentation.
-Color-coding is helpful.
-Label snippets copied from an Oxygen editor window will retain their color-coding when pasted here.*

 # Organization of Classes and Attributes

 *Give a schematic diagram or a list showing the hierarchy of